penmalik/Class-demo-1/README.md

 #Heading

-Tryin gout a new code
+Tryin out a new code

 ## Second header
 All other things here